Data handling with Pandas![link image 69](/icons/link.svg)

 california_housing_train.head()

-function it took about 300 ms, whereas with the for
+function took about 300 ms, while the for

 8. Transpose![link image 104](/icons/link.svg)